academic-resources/odin/fundamentals-3.md

 ### ** Functions
 Things are about to get _really_ exciting.
 So far you have been writing an impressive amount of code to solve various problems, but that code has not been as useful as it could be.
 Imagine taking one of your scripts and bundling it into a little package that you could use over and over again without having to rewrite or change the code.
-That's the power of functions, and they're used _constantly_ in JavaScript.**
+That's the power of functions, and they're used _constantly_ in JavaScript :**

 ---